Perelandra0x309/secure-im/README.md

   <td>Text, voice, video, screen sharing, file sharing</td>
   <td><a href="https://github.com/TokTok/c-toxcore">toxcore source</a></td>
 </tr>
+<tr><td colspan="4">
+  What is leaked to the world:[1]<br>
+- Your IP address and the time you are online is revealed to your contacts.
+When chatting to another contact, you are connecting directly to them.<br>
+- Tor activity for contact finding.<br>
+- Not sure what else?
+There may be more.
+Going to have to read the documentation.
+  </td></tr>

 <tr><td colspan="4"><p align="center"><b>Federated and Centralized Open Source</b></p></td></tr>
   <tr><td><b>Application (notes)</b></td>